College Applications: Early is Good, But Good is Better

 Quality Beats Speed

 Here’s my nightmare every August.
-Students and parents have been whipped into a frenzy because the Texas A&M application now opens on July 1 and neighbors are talking.
+Students and parents have been whipped into a frenzy because Texas A&M started accepting applications on July 1 and neighbors are talking (Edit: during the pandemic, A&M returned to the Aug 1 start of application season.)
 Everyone starts feeling the pressure because they worry they are behind everyone else.
-Social media exacerbates this as post of college acceptance start showing up (even in July!).
+Social media exacerbates this as post of college acceptance start showing up.
 Parents and/or students hit the panic button and I get a call for help.

 - Understand the early policies at all the schools on your list.